Monday, January 5, 2015

 The Bethlehem Star – more than wishful thinking

-Each year I see or am sent a link to an article about how the star Bethlehem was a) a fraud perpetrated by deluding biblical editors, b) a perfectly explainable natural phenomenon, or c) just a metaphor.
-I tend to smile gently when I read these generally well-meant contributions to seasonal reading as they remind me once more how spiritually impoverished we are in our day, and how ironic it is that we think of ourselves as the “enlightened” ones.
+I tend to smile gently and shake my head with a pity when I read these generally well-meant contributions to seasonal reading.
+They remind me once more how spiritually impoverished we are in our day, and how ironic it is that we think of ourselves as the “enlightened” ones.

-The star that announces this revelation (in the Gospel according to Matthew) brings with it vast amounts of meaning.
-It recalls the stars as “intelligences” of the Creation (ministering and faithful spirits of a living and interactive cosmos) and the promise made to Abraham that he would have progeny as numerous as the stars of the night sky.
-So we have Cosmos and history, generality and specificity.
 The star is a sign, but a sign that partakes of the reality it points to.
-The distinction between viewer and event is radically diminished in the Bible.
+The distinction between viewer and event is radically diminished in the bible.
 We become participants, not simply audience members.
-The star is important, yet it points not to itself but what is truly significant—God’s direct participation in human life through the Incarnation in Christ.
+The star is important, yet it points not to itself but what is truly significant—God’s direct participation in human life through the Incarnation.

-The Epiphany is also an engagement with the mission of the Church.
+The Epiphany is also an engagement with the mission of the church.
 That mission is not to grow a larger institution or spread more second-hand ideological propaganda.
-It is to minister its own Eucharistic gratitude for the gift received from God by personal experience.
+It is to minister its own eucharistic gratitude for the gift received from God by personal experience.
 Thus, the story of the urgency attached to the Magi’s search.

 Everyone else will just have to stay at home in the dark and click on the link.